jencwong/application_assignment/readme.md

 [My repo url](https://github.com/jencwong/application_assignment)

 The steps I took:
-- Fork the repo
+- Forked the repo
-- Clone the repo locally
+- Cloned the repo locally
 - Discovered that the npm start was not working because the script was missing.
 - Added "start": "node index.js" to scripts in package.json
-- Install the npm package that is missing to run the random movie quotes npm i random-movie-quotes
+- Installed the npm package that is missing to run the random movie quotes npm i random-movie-quotes
-- Add this dependency to index.js: const quotes = require("random-movie-quotes");
+- Added this dependency to index.js: const quotes = require("random-movie-quotes");
-- Save the file and run it with npm start
+- Saved the file and run it with npm start
-- Open the browswer to http://localhost:3000/
+- Opened the browswer to http://localhost:3000/
-- Each time we refresh the browser a new movie quote should show up
+- Each time we refreshed the browser a new movie quote should show up
 - Git add, commit and push the changes to my master branch

 ## References